The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 - Population: the synthetic audience to simulate.

-- Experiment: the task, survey, website test, or stimulus the audience should evaluate.
+- Experiment: the task, survey, website test, behavior test, or stimulus the audience should evaluate.

-- Simulation run: the execution that connects one population to one or more experiments and returns results.
+- Simulation run: the execution that connects one or more populations to an experiment and returns results.

 Quickstart